NATIONAL CAPITAL REGION BRANCH (OTTAWA)

 MEETINGS, BOOK LAUNCHES AND POETRY READINGS

-SMALL PRESS BOOK FAIR JUNE 18, 2016
+THE OTTAWA SMALL PRESS BOOK FAIR SPRING 2018

-spring 2016 edition on Saturday, June 18, 2016 in room 203 of the Jack Purcell Community Centre (on Elgin, at 320 Jack Purcell Lane).
+Saturday, June 23, 2018 in room 203 of the Jack Purcell Community Centre (on Elgin, at 320 Jack Purcell Lane).

 General info: noon to 5pm (opens at 11:00 for exhibitors) admission free to the public.